 Going camping is a popular family activity, and an increasing number of pet owners are including their dog in the fun.
 For those who plan to take their pet along for an outdoor adventure this summer, here are some canine camping safety tips:

-- Pay a visit to the vet before you go.
-Make sure your dog’s vaccinations are all up to-date, and take a copy of the records with you in case of an emergency.
+- Pay a visit to the veterinarian before you go.
+Make sure your dog’s vaccinations are all up to date, and take a copy of the records in case of an emergency.

 - Be prepared for bugs.
 All sorts of insects, including fleas and ticks, run rampant in wooded areas where campsites are often located.
-Give your dog all necessary flea- and tick-prevention treatments before your trip.
+Give your dog flea and tick prevention treatments before your trip.

 - Update ID information.
 Identification is extremely important in case your dog gets lost.
-In addition to checking the ID tag on your dog's collar to make sure the information is current, check with your dog’s microchip recovery service provider to ensure your contact information is up to date.
-To enroll your pet in a 24-hour recovery service, visit www.akcreunite.org.
+In addition to making sure the phone number on your dog’s ID tag is current, check with your microchip recovery service provider to ensure that your contact information is still accurate.
+If you have not yet enrolled your dog’s microchip ID number with a lost pet recovery service, visit www.akcreunite.org today.

 - Clean-up supplies.
-Don’t forget to bring along bags to pick up after your dog’s potty breaks.
+Don’t forget to bring bags to pick up after your dog’s potty breaks.

 - Equip yourself for emergencies.
 Pack a pet first-aid kit to take with you.
 Essentials include tweezers to remove ticks should your dog encounter any, styptic powder to stop bleeding, antibiotic ointment for wounds, and bandages.
-For supplies to cover a wider range of emergencies, see the list below:
+Check out the list below for supplies that cover a wide range of emergencies:

 What to Pack in a Pet First-Aid Kit

 - Bandage tape

 - Vet wrap or similar flexible, self-sticking bandage wrap